techservicesillinois/secops-splunk-null-router/CONTRIBUTING.md

 ## Setup

-Python version should be set to 3.9 to match Splunk SOAR.
+Python version should be set to 3.9 to match Splunk SOAR:

 ```shell
 pyenv install 3.9.0